LBGC-CFB/SpliceLauncher/README.md

 ### Creating the reference files <a id="9"></a>

-The RNAseq pipeline needs the reference genome and the coordinates of exon.
-SpliceLauncher needs the RefSeq database.
-The reference files used are:

-* Human genome assembly, used by STAR
-* Exons annotations, used by BEDtools
-* Transcripts information, used by SpliceLauncher

-An example of these two last files is provide in the [refData folder](https://github.com/raphaelleman/SpliceLauncher/tree/master/refData "tittle") with human genome, hg19 assembly

-#### Reference files used by the RNAseq pipeline <a id="10"></a>
+SpliceLauncher needs the reference genome and its annotation file in GFF3 format.

 1. Donwload genome fasta file
-2. Donwload RefSeq annot GTF file
+2. Donwload annot GFF file
-3. Donwload RefSeq annot BED file
-4. Convert BED file into sjdb file and extract exon coordinates
+3. Extract databases used by SpliceLauncher
-5. Compile STAR genome
+4. Compile STAR genome

 Steps:
 1. Download Fasta genome: from [UCSC](http://hgdownload.soe.ucsc.edu/downloads.html#human "tittle"), with hg19 example: